krknight/loyalroyal/README.md

 # loyalroyal
-loyalroyal never leaves my side on walks, even with the lease off.
+loyalroyal never leaves my side on walks, even with the leash off.